AMERICAN RHODODENDRON SOCIETY

 1. Two-thirds of the Board membership shall constitute a quorum for the transaction of business.

-3. Any chapter president, committee chairman, the Editor of the Quarterly, and the Registrar of rhododendron names may attend and participate in Board meetings without vote.
+3. Any chapter president, committee Chair, the Editor of the Journal ARS, and the Registrar of Rhododendron Names may attend and participate in Board meetings without vote.
 Any other member of the Society may attend Board meetings, except executive sessions thereof, but may participate only by permission of the Board.
 Any matter which a member wishes to submit for Board consideration shall be submitted to the President in time to be included with the notice of the meeting.

 4. All Society, Board and Committee meetings shall be conducted in accordance with the most recent edition of ROBERT'S RULES OF ORDER.